EnzecNet/Naked-and-Afraid/README.md

 * **IMPORTANT**: In most cases, you must set the gamerules in each dimension separately (overworld, nether, end).
 For a quicker solution, use ```/naa-gamerules```.
 * To reverse a player's ban, enter ```/hardcore-disable``` into the console followed by ```/pardon <player>```.
+* Make sure to reset your world after setting "hardcore" to "true" in ```server.properties``` for the hardcore hearts to appear.
+Otherwise, you could use a resource pack [like this one](https://modrinth.com/resourcepack/hardcore-hearts).
 * This entire system functions without having to set "hardcore" to "true" in ```server.properties```.
-Doing so is completely optional.
+Doing so is completely optional, but recommended for players who don't use the resource pack.

 ## Author